 Best Paint Colors for North-Facing Rooms

-The amount of light that comes from each direction—be it north, south, east or west—has a powerful effect on a paint color's intensity and cast.
+The amount of light that comes from each direction—be it north, south, east, or west—has a powerful effect on a paint color's intensity and cast.
 Here are some common characteristics of northern light:

 • A north-facing room tends to get consistent light throughout the day.